followmyutopia/devextreme-documentation/concepts/00 Getting Started/20 Widget Basics - AngularJS/05 Change Options.md

 All operations with widget options are carried out through the scope properties these options are bound to.
 To bind a widget option to a scope property, use the **bindingOptions** object as shown in the following code.
+Note that the scope property name in this object is enclosed in quotes.

     <!--HTML--><div ng-controller="Controller">
         <div dx-check-box="{